evmaloney/function-lesson/README.md

 **laughter, applause, standing ovation,** ***"thank you, you may be seated!"***

+The ```return``` statement allows us to *output* a single piece of information.
+In our tax example, we'd be returning the tax on that particular item.

+To return something, all we'd do is put ```return``` in front of whatever we want to output from the function.

-Now let's try to return "Hello World" rather than console logging it.
+**Now let's try to return "Hello World" rather than console logging it.**

 Now let's create a function called getSum that simply returns the sum of two numbers.